WHY CHOOSE ITALIA SWEET ITALIA

 Pick up Tours in Abruzzo and Puglia

-For all the small group tours listed in our calendar, the pick up at Rome Fiumicino airport is planned at 2:30 pm on day 1.
+For all the small group tours listed in our calendar, the pick up at Rome Fiumicino airport is planned at 2:30 pm (11:30 am from 2024) on day 1.
 Normally it takes 3-3,5 hours to drive to Vasto, our base on the Adriatic Coast for all the tours (except for The Abruzzo, Puglia & Matera experience tour and The Double Soul of Abruzzo Experience tour in which we’ll drive around 2 hours to Sulmona).
 The timing depends on the traffic (on Sunday, when most of our tours start, there is usually no traffic) and if you need to stop at the motor service along the way for a snack or to go to the toilette.
 It is a beautiful and relaxing driving, crossing 3 National parks and from where you can see many hilltop villages, castles, the Apennines vineyards and the Adriatic Coast.
 Few weeks before the tour starts, we’ll send you a pdf with precise pick up location and times.

 Please consider also this information: